 These times, when I go shopping, supposedly to enjoy some me-time, I almost always end up buying nothing for me and everything for my kids.
 Shower time will become a luxury and our diet a tad bit modified.
 Mine, like many parents out there, is composed mostly of whatever the kids couldn’t finish.
 Did you ever find yourself singing a Disney tune over and over too?

-How Motherhood Changes Friendship?
+How Motherhood Changes Friendship

 I’m sorry to break it to you, but your time for friends will be a casualty in motherhood.
 A Friday night out will turn into a once-a-month coordinated meeting.
 Expect that if your friends don’t come to visit, you will seldom see each other, if at all.
 You can’t even be expected to sit and give them your full attention if they do visit.

 Lucky for you, if you’re still able to maintain a semblance of the company you enjoyed before motherhood.
 More often than not, something’s always got to give.
 Your BFFs may find it annoying, but they will eventually understand once they go through the same situation.
-And if you have great chums, they’ll welcome this change and adjust themselves.
+And if you have great pals, they’ll welcome this change and adjust themselves.

-On the lighter side of things
+On the Lighter Side of Things

 A scheduled visit from a friend will be something to look forward to.
-After all, a good company is also rejuvenating.
+After all, good company is also rejuvenating.
 Don’t worry if some of your single friends start drifting away.
 They’ll be back as soon as you find common grounds again for your friendship which is motherhood.

-How Motherhood Changes The Brain?
+How Motherhood Changes the Brain

 What drives you to smother your baby with hugs and kisses?
 And why do we find the smell of babies so sweet and adorable?
 What is it that helps us tolerate the smell of their poop?
 Studies express that motherhood is a lot like love at first sight.